 First-Class Package International Service

-If you want to ship or delivery small items in a small package then the First-Class Package International Service is to go with.
+If you want to ship or deliver small items in a small package then the First-Class Package International Service is to go with.
 It’s also an economical way to ship packages weighing up to 4 Lbs which also does not exceed the value of $400.
 This service is bound to a few restrictions prescribed by some countries.
-But luckily, this service is accessible from both the USPS Post Offices or online.
+But luckily, this service is accessible from both the USPS Post Offices and online.

 This is a rather new service and yet, is one the most affordable way of shipping large amounts of printed material internationally.
 However, this service is accessible only from their Post Offices.
 You can know more about this service here.

 Let’s face it, finding the right shipping price is the second biggest concern for any shipper, if not the first.
 If you charge too much, your customers would probably leave the Cart right away; and if you charge too less, you’re going to suffer.
 All-in-all, in order to provide the best customer shopping experience without spending too much, it’s better to figure out the prices before you display rates on your website.
 Researching USPS international rates online can feel overwhelming to you.
 There are just so many different services based on your delivery time frame and it can get really confusing sticking with just one.
 There’s another thing you should think about, i.e., the price calculation based on the weight and destination of the shipment.
 USPS has specific pricing for certain countries, while some countries are assigned to a particular pricing group.
 (In my case, I found out Hong Kong is under “Group 3”, while mainland China actually has its own specific rates.)
 Do keep this in mind if you’re brave enough to navigate their complicated pricing tables.
 Like a few other services, Priority Mail International also has two separate rate calculations—Flat Rate pricing and pricing based on weight and destination country.